-Gifts are often viewed with considerable cynicism by estrangers.
-They may even point to your gift-giving as proof of your desire to manipulate them, to “have things your way.”
+Gifts are often viewed with cynicism by people estranged from parents.
+Your child may even point to your gift-giving as proof of your desire to manipulate them somehow, or to have things your way.

 4. Lack of consequences.

-Someone who removes him- or herself from your life doesn’t deserve to receive gifts from you.
+Someone who removes him- or herself from your life can’t reasonably expect to continue receiving gifts.

-There should be consequences for cut-off.
+There should be fallout when family ties are cut.
 If they can estrange themselves and *still* get a birthday card and/or gift, why should they reconcile?
-They have all the perks of a relationship, without having to show up for it.
+They have all the perks of a relationship, without having to show up.